 - (a) Share Reserve.
-Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed 5,500,000 shares (the "Share Reserve").
+Subject to Section 9(a) relating to Capitalization Adjustments, the aggregate number of shares of Common Stock that may be issued pursuant to Stock Awards from and after the Effective Date shall not exceed 23,000,000 shares (the "Share Reserve").
 For clarity, the Share Reserve in this Section 3(a) is a limitation on the number of shares of the Common Stock that may be issued pursuant to the Plan and does not limit the granting of Stock Awards except as provided in Section 7(a).
 Shares may be issued in connection with a merger or acquisition as permitted by, as applicable, NASDAQ Listing Rule 5635(c) or, if applicable, NYSE Listed Company Manual Section 303A.08, AMEX Company Guide Section 711 or other applicable rule, and such issuance shall not reduce the number of shares available for issuance under the Plan.
 Furthermore, if a Stock Award or any portion thereof (i) expires or otherwise terminates without all of the shares covered by such Stock Award having been issued or (ii) is settled in cash (i.e., the Participant receives cash rather than stock), such expiration, termination or settlement shall not reduce (or otherwise offset) the number of shares of Common Stock that may be available for issuance under the Plan. - (b) Reversion of Shares to the Share Reserve.
 If any shares of Common Stock issued pursuant to a Stock Award are forfeited back to the Company because of the failure to meet a contingency or condition required to vest such shares in the Participant, then the shares that are forfeited shall revert to and again become available for issuance under the Plan.
-Any shares reacquired by the Company pursuant to Section 8(f) or as consideration for the exercise of an Option shall again become available for issuance under the Plan. - (c) Section 162(m) Limitation on Annual Grants.
-Subject to the provisions of Section 9(a) relating to Capitalization Adjustments, at such time as the Company may be subject to the applicable provisions of Section 162(m) of the Code, a maximum of 2,000,000 shares of Common Stock subject to Options or Stock Appreciation Rights (in each case whose value is determined by reference to an increase over an exercise or strike price of at least 100% of the Fair Market Value on the date any such Stock Award is granted) may be granted to any Participant during any calendar year.
-Notwithstanding the foregoing, if any additional Options or Stock Appreciation Rights are granted to any Participant during any calendar year (in each case whose value is determined by reference to an increase over an exercise or strike price of at least 100% of the Fair Market Value on the date of the Stock Award), compensation attributable to the exercise of such additional Stock Awards shall not satisfy the requirements to be considered "qualified performance-based compensation" under Section 162(m) of the Code unless such additional Stock Award is approved by the Company's stockholders. - (d) Source of Shares.
+Any shares underlying an Option or a Stock Appreciation Right that are reacquired by the Company pursuant to Section 8(f) or as consideration for the exercise of an Option or a Stock Appreciation Right shall not again become available for issuance under the Plan.
+For clarity, any shares underlying a Stock Award other than an Option or Stock Appreciation Right that are reacquired by the Company pursuant to Section 8(f) shall again become available for issuance under the Plan. - (c) Source of Shares.
 The stock issuable under the Plan shall be (i) shares of authorized but unissued Common Stock or (ii) shares of reacquired Common Stock, including shares repurchased by the Company on the open market or otherwise.

-4. Eligibility.
+4. ELIGIBILITY.